The Semiclassical limit of $SU(3)$ Gauge Field Coherent States: Peakedness and Overlap Functions: Semiclassical peakedness property and numerical verification

 Let $g = H u$ be the polar decomposition of $g$, where the $H$ is Hermitian and $u$ is unitary.
 Therefore, the coherent state becomes \be \psi^t_g(h) = \psi^t_{H}(h u^{-1}). \ee The denominator in \eqref{eq:peakedness} can be computed by using orthogonality relation: \be \int_G d \mu_H(h) \overline{\pi(h)_{m n}} \pi^{\prime}(h)_{m^{\prime} n^{\prime}}=\frac{1}{d_\pi} \delta_{\pi \pi^{\prime}} \delta_{m m^{\prime}} \delta_{n n^{\prime}}, \ee which yields \be \ee where the detail is given in \eqref{eq:norm_calculation}.
 The numerator in \eqref{eq:peakedness} can be computed by using the semiclassical limit of the coherent state derived in the previous section.
 Assume $\langle v \rangle$ and $\eta$ as the magnitude and determinant parameters of $Huh^{-1}$, respectively, and $|v'|$ and $\eta'$ as the magnitude and determinant parameters of $H$, respectively, then \eqref{eq:peakedness} in semiclassical limit can be expressed as\footnote{ The square of the magnitude parameter $\langle v'\rangle$ for Hermitian matrix $H$ is real, while the square of the magnitude parameter $\langle v \rangle$ for complexified $Huh^{-1}$ is complex in general.
 Since the nominator of the \eqref{eq:peakedness_semi} involves the square of the absolute value of the coherent state, only the real part of $\langle v \rangle^2$ contributes to the exponential factor in the nominator. } \be \ee In the limit $t\rightarrow 0$, the above expression is dominated by the exponential factor $e^{\frac{4(\mathbf{Re}(\langle v \rangle)^2-\langle v' \rangle^2)}{t}}$.
 The function $p^t_g(h)$ reaches its maximum when $\mathbf{Re}(\langle v \rangle)^2 - \langle v' \rangle^2$ reaches its maximum.
 However, to express the magnitude parameter $\langle v \rangle$ as a function of the parameters of $H$, $u$, and $h$ is complicated since the Baker-Campbell-Hausdorff formula is involved in the production of the matrix exponentials.

-To numerically analyze the peakedness properties of the coherent state, we use Markov Chain Monte Carlo (MCMC)method to prob the position of the peak.
+To numerically analyze the peakedness properties of the coherent state, we use Markov chain Monte Carlo (MCMC) method to probe the position of the peak.
 To compute the magnitude parameter of $Huh^{-1}$, we assume \be

 \ee where $v^a$, $w^a$, and $\delta w^{a}$ are real numbers.
 Denote $W$ as $\ln{(Huh^{-1})}$, and $M$ as $\ln{(H)}$.
 The magnitude parameters are given by \be